Background pattern

 Do not grease.

-For the specific case of liquid oxygen, the following additional product-specific precautions must be considered for its use and handling:
+For the specific case of liquid oxygen, additional particularities of the product must be considered, which must be taken into account as precautions for its use and handling:

-• Oxygen is a heavier gas than air, which can accumulate in low points after vaporization of the liquid and make the atmosphere hazardous.
+• Oxygen is a gas heavier than air, which can accumulate in low points after vaporization of the liquid and make the atmosphere dangerous.

-• Oxygen at atmospheric pressure is a liquid at very low temperature (around183°C) and can cause frostbite if it comes into contact with the skin in the event of splashes or handling of the liquid without the appropriate protective equipment.
+• At atmospheric pressure, oxygen is a liquid at very low temperature (around -183°C), and it can cause frostbite if it comes into contact with the skin due to splashes or handling of the liquid without adequate protective equipment.

 • One liter of liquid oxygen releases 850 liters of gas by vaporization and heating to ambient temperature.
-The expansion of liquid oxygen by heating is 850 times its liquid volume, and therefore precautions must be taken for overpressures in closed volumes (equipment and installations) and overoxygenation of materials and the atmosphere of the premises.
+The expansion of liquid oxygen by heating is 850 times its liquid volume, and therefore, precautions must be taken against overpressure in closed volumes (equipment and facilities) and over-oxygenation of materials and the atmosphere of the premises.

-The oxygen containers are reserved exclusively for therapeutic use.
+Medical oxygen containers are exclusively reserved for therapeutic use.

-• Never introduce this gas into an apparatus that is suspected to contain combustible materials, especially if they are of a greasy nature.
+• Never introduce this gas into a device that is suspected to contain combustible materials, especially if they are greasy.

-• Never apply greasy substances (vaseline, ointments, etc.) to the patient's face.
+• Do not apply any greasy substances (petroleum jelly, ointments, etc.) to the face of patients.

-• Verify the good condition of the material before its use.
+• Check the good condition of the material before use.

-• Manipulate the material with clean and grease-free hands.
+• Handle the material with clean and grease-free hands.

-• For the manipulation of cryogenic containers, use the indicated protective equipment (glasses or visors, clean gloves intended for that use, adaptation of clothing, etc.) and follow the instructions and precautions described for the operation.
+• For handling cryogenic containers, the indicated protective equipment (glasses or visors, clean gloves intended for this use, adaptation of clothing, etc.) must be used, and the instructions and precautions described for the operation must be followed.

-• Use specific connections or flexible connection elements for oxygen.
+• Use connections or flexible connection elements specifically designed for oxygen.

 • Use only equipment specifically approved for this product and for the pressure and temperature of use.